PlasticRanger

 Mold restraint is very dependent on materials, more than it is dependent on anything else.
 Materials that tend to relax more slowly have higher linear shrinkage.

-When there is a visible variation in the component’s thickness, thicker areas will naturally take longer to cool, which will result in shrinkage.
+When there is a visible variation in the component’s thickness, thicker areas will naturally take longer to cool, resulting in shrinkage.

 Similar things can be noticed in the areas far from the gate.
 If a consistent packing profile is utilized, areas closer to the gate will be denser and cool at a different speed.